pdimens/harpy/docs/phasing.md

 value between 0-1 internally (_i.e._ `-p 7` is equivalent to 0.07 threshold).

-## Workflows
+## HapCut2 Workflow
 Phasing is performed using [HapCut2](https://github.com/vibansal/HapCUT2).
-Most of the tasks cannot be parallelized, but HapCut2 operates on a per-sample basis, so the workflow will be parallelized across all of your samples to speed things along.
+Most of the tasks cannot be parallelized, but HapCut2 operates on a per-sample basis, so the workflow is parallelized across all of your samples to speed things along.

 ```mermaid